Vaccenic acid

-Cow milk had highest trans-vaccenic acid content in the first few days of milking.
+Cow milk had highest vaccenic acid content in the first few days of milking.

 Its IUPAC name is (11E)-11-octadecenoic acid, and its lipid shorthand name is 18:1 trans-11.
 The name was derived from the Latin vacca (cow).
 Its stereoisomer, cis-vaccenic acid, is found in sea buckthorn (Hippophae rhamnoides) oil.
+It is also found in significant amounts in avocado oil.
 Its IUPAC name is (11Z)-11-octadecenoic acid, and its lipid shorthand name is 18:1 cis-11.